 When you send outreach emails asking for editing gigs, your clients will first ask for your CV and samples.
 If you pass through this first filter, they will type in your name in Google and check your LinkedIn account (and other social media profiles as well).

-A LinkedIn profile serves as your digital business card so make sure it’s neat and 100% complete.
+A LinkedIn profile serves as your digital business card, so make sure it’s neat and 100% complete.
 Search online to find out how to do it or model profiles of other successful editors you find on the platform.

-Make sure to collect points for skills, as well as recommendations from your previous employers.
+Collect points for skills, as well as recommendations from your previous employers.
 And above all, get a professional-looking profile picture.
 Updating your profile may take a couple of hours, but it will help you convert more clients and build authority as a freelance editor.

 21. Network, Network, Network on LinkedIn

 Once your profile is set up, start networking with people in organizations you want to work for.
 This is often more effective than sending out cold outreach emails.
 That’s because there’s a certain level of trust between people contacting each other on LinkedIn.

 Send out contact invites to as many users as you can but target them well.
 You’re looking for editors in chief, managing editors, content managers, copywriting managers, publishers, etc. These will be the people who can get you new, ongoing projects.

 22. Set up your office and get the necessary gear